 Drawing of the June sucker by David Starr (1891).
 The June sucker was one of 13 native fish in Utah Lake.

 These conservation and restoration efforts got a huge boost in the 1980s when the June Sucker—one of the last surviving native fish—was recognized as an endangered species.
 Listed in 1987, there were only a few hundred June Sucker remaining in the lake.
 The endangered status led to greater funding and the creation of a comprehensive restoration plan that involved regulators, water users, developers, wastewater facilities, and fisheries across the state.
 In 1999, nine local, state, and federal organizations agreed to a comprehensive program to restore habitat and protect the June sucker.
 Working collaboratively, water flow was restored to the Provo River, Hobble Creek was reconnected to the lake, nutrient standards were tightened for wastewater, and ongoing habitat restoration improved the quality and amount of healthy lakeshore and lakebed.
-Because of this progress, the June Sucker was delisted in 2021.
+Because of this progress, the June Sucker was downlisted from endangered to threatened in 2021.

 Toggle ItemWhy should we care about Utah Lake?

 Utah Lake is more than just a scenic backdrop for selfies.
 This lake is of enormous importance to Utah Valley culturally, ecologically, and economically.